Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Login to the Azure Custom Vision Service at [https://www.customvision.ai](https://www.customvision.ai){:target="_blank"}.

-- Create a new project, use these recommended settings:
+- Create a new project, using these recommended settings:

   - Give it a name like `Simulated Temperature Gauge`
     - Project Type - [Classification]